nebangwaD/PDB_editor/README.md

-# New python script for automatic editing of pdf files.
+## New python script for automatic editing of pdb files.

 Scipt 1: rename_pdp.py is aimed at re-numbering both chain ID, and residue IDs of a pdb filre.